Large Value Estimates for Dirichlet Polynomials with Characters and Zero Density of Dirichlet $L$-Functions: The matrix and its singular values The matrix MW and its singular values

 Given a set $W=\{(t, \chi)\}$, let $M=M_{W}$ be the $|W| \times N$ matrix with entries

 where $(t, \chi) \in W$ and $n \sim N$.
-The following lemma \cite[Lemma 4.1]{GM}, as a straightforward application of the SVD theorem, reduces the study of large value estimates for Dirichlet polynomials to the examination of the largest singular value of $M_{W}$.
+The following lemma \cite[Lemma 4.1]{GM}, as a straightforward application of the singular value decomposition theorem, reduces the study of large value estimates for Dirichlet polynomials to the examination of the largest singular value of $M_{W}$.

-\begin{lemma} Let $M$ be the matrix defined in \eqref{defM}, and $s_{1}(M)$ its largest singular value.
+\begin{lemma} Let $M$ be the matrix defined in \eqref{defM} and $s_{1}(M)$ its largest singular value.
 If $|S_{N}(t, \chi)| \geq N^{\sigma}/6$ for all $(t, \chi) \in W$ and $|b_{n}|\leq 1$, then we have

 \end{lemma}

 Our next lemma \cite[Lemma 4.2]{GM} establishes an upper bound for the largest singular value in terms of the traces of the matrices $MM^{*}$ and $(MM^{*})^{3}$. \begin{lemma} We have

 \end{lemma}